radian-software/straight.el/README.md

 This might be tricky since starting Emacs from the desktop (rather than from the command line) sometimes results in it not inheriting any environment variables from your shell.

-### The interactive version-control operations are confusing

-This part of `straight.el` still needs some work; see [#54] about the UX of pushing and pulling.

 ### How do I pin package versions or use only tagged releases?